 This doesn’t mean they are right.
 But if they are, they should get a nice move for them and if they’re not, they don’t have to risk too many ticks in order to find out.

 If you take trades when a market is poised like this, you’re maximizing the probability of your particular trading technique.

 Let’s take a look at some examples of where and when a market might have a decent amount of potential directional energy.

 1. Look At The Primary Trading Session Open For Trading Setups

 For many markets, the primary session open is naturally a time when there’s a good chance to see a decent move.
 This is because participants are at their most active at this time.
-You can easily see this in a volume or range heat map such as this one for Crude Oil.
+You can easily see this in a volume or range heat map such as this one for crude oil futures contracts.

 In particular, if a market is opening some distance from the where the majority of the prior session’s trading activity executed, either the market is going to correct and retrace back to this zone or there’s a reason why it’s moving away and the move could continue.

 Just make sure that your futures trading rules take into account the trading activity that can occur at these times.

 2. Session and Range Gaps Make For High Probability Trades